- Are you anxious that your child isn't living up to their potential, but you're not sure how to support them?

 You are not alone, and there is a better way!
 You can support your child's growth, without micromanaging, and while simultaneously helping them become independent and resilient.
 When you adopt this approach, you will not only help your child to succeed, you will also reduce your own stress and anxiety around parenting.

-Which is why we are excited to announce that Learning Revolution will be hosting the second annual ONLINE version of this much-sought-after course:
+Which is why we are excited to announce that Learning Revolution will be hosting the third annual ONLINE version of this much-sought-after course:

 Parenting For Academic Success (and Parental Sanity)